codercreative/tindog/README.md

 - When clicking on either the x or heart icon a badge appears on top of the image that states either "Like" or "Nope".
 - Another dog is displayed after a few seconds
-- After having clicked through the images, a page appears with the images that the user has liked.
+- After having clicked through the images, an end page appears stating how many matches have been made

 ### Process